 It's an exciting time!
 Your new puppy is ready to come home with you.
 You've got all the essentials, and you've booked your new puppy's first vet appointment.
-Our White Settlement veterinarians explain what to expect and what to ring to your first appointment.
+Our White Settlement veterinarians explain what to expect and what to bring to your first appointment.

 What Happens During the First Vet Visit?

 During your puppy's first visit, a veterinarian should do the following:

 - take puppy's temperature

 - examine the puppy's eyes, ears, nose, feet, and genitalia

 - look at the puppy's teeth and mouth

 - palpate abdomen and lymph nodes